DivertiseAsia/NCN/README.md

 ### Proof <a name="sub_section_proof"></a>
 For now, there is only one proof: the proof of work. <br/>
 The framework will be updated with new proofs

-### Metadata <a name="sub_section_metadata"></a>
-For now, new metadata types with new proofs require the developer to override the method Serializer::unserializeMetadata <br/>
-This is not generic enough and will be updated to inject new possible metadata type.

 ### Header files <a name="sub_section_header"></a>
 For now, the installation of the framework is simple by copying files.<br/>